 Continue reading "In Samoa and Fiji, Natural Forests Help Limit Cyclone Damage"

 Samuel Taylor Coleridge wrote long ago, “Water, water, everywhere, nor any drop to drink.”
-Although he was living in England at the
+Although he was living in England

 Continue reading "Small Islands, Big Changes: Freshwater Scarcity in the South Pacific"